Vishesh29/real-time-python-app/README.md

 This repository contains a Python application designed for real-time data processing and analysis.
 The application leverages Python's capabilities to handle data streams efficiently, making it suitable for real-time monitoring, analytics, or other dynamic data-driven tasks.

+The Python applications in the repository include:

+- Language Translation: Translates text from one language to another.
+- Email Processing: Sends emails to recipients.
+- Password Checker: Evaluates the uniqueness of passwords.
+- PDF Operations: Merges, rotates, or adds watermarks to PDF files.
+- Image Processing: Performs tasks such as blurring, smoothing, rotating, cropping, creating thumbnails, converting to grayscale, and resizing images.

 ## Features
 - Real-time data processing
 - Python-based architecture for flexibility and scalability